chornrithborey/dgc-academate/README.md

 ### `yarn test`

-Launches the test runner in the interactive watch mode.\
+Launches the unit test & integration test.

+### `yarn playwright test`

 ### `yarn build`
+Launches the e2e test

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

 ## Project Structure